 The Friends of the Santa Fe Public Library operate two book stores; one at the Main Library, 145 Washington Avenue, and another at the Southside Branch, 6599 Jaguar Drive.
-Both are open Monday-Saturday from 10:00am-4:00pm.
+Main’s store is open Tuesday-Saturday from 10:00 a.m.-4:00 p.m. and Southside’s is open Tuesday-Saturday from 10 a.m.-6:00 p.m.
 Additionally, the Friends of the Santa Fe Public Library hold book sales.
 For more information, please visit the Friends of the Santa Fe Public Library web site or call (505) 955-2839.

 How can I work at the library?